 - Sandwich shops- Chicken parm sub can often be half the price of a chicken parm dinner.
 I love grilled sandwiches but rarely get to enjoy them so they are a special treat on the road.

 These Vacation Treats are easy to put together while on vacation.
-If you are looking for something quick and easy stop by a Dollar store and let the kids pick out any ice-cream they want.
-Yes an entire box of ice-cream bars or popsicles for only $1.
+If you are looking for something quick and easy stop by a Dollar store and let the kids pick out an ice cream they want.
+Yes, an entire box of ice cream bars or popsicles for only $1.
 While there let them pick out 1 or 2 snacks for the next few days.

 8. Happy Hour Specials can be for Families Too

-Often even in touristy areas there are Happy our or Sunset menus available.
-Sometimes you have to take a gamble on if they will have tables in the bar area so families can sit versus only the bar it’s self where kids can not stay.
+Often even in touristy areas, there are Happy our or Sunset menus available.
+Sometimes you have to take a gamble on if they will have tables in the bar area so families can sit versus only the bar itself where kids can not stay.

 9. Hit the Grocery Store